OceanScript-Devs/OceanScript/Sample/simple/README.md

 ```
-The translation in the `translate.ocs` file equates to the following:
+The translation in the `simple.ocs` file equates to the following:

 "hello this is a very simple sentence but it is long in oceanscript"
 ```